 Benefits: Being a HCRCWA member will connect you to a network and being a part of an over-all safer community.
 You will benefit by being part of an information system in communication with RCMP news updates.
 We also want to communicate other valuable information, tips and updates to members to let them know what is going on.
 We think it is very important that you get to know your neighbours, to help to identify suspicious activity and report it.
 Plus, you can invite your neighbours to become HCRCWA members to spread the impact of this group.
 You will help to reduce crime in our area by being the eyes and ears to assist the RCMP.
 Being a part of a healthy crime watch system will help the RCMP and help ourselves.

-To become a HCRCWA member, you must fill in a Membership Application Form (available on the website or from any of our Area Reps or Exec Volunteers) and pay the yearly fee (free in 2013), valid to Dec.
-31. If you wish, you may also pay for more than one year at a time.
-The first year is prorated if you purchase a membership for more than one year.
-Depending on your choice, you will receive a RCW sign, once you have paid the fee.
-For the one year fee of $12 (free in 2013), you will receive a light plastic RCW sign.
-For the 2 year fee of $24, you will receive a reflective heavy plastic RCW sign.
-For the 3 year fee of $36, you will receive a reflective heavy plastic RCW sign.
-You may purchase additional RCW signs at a reduced cost.
-Mail in your completed Application Form and payment to: P.O.
+To become a HCRCWA member, you must fill in a Membership Application Form (available on the website or from any of our Area Reps or Exec Volunteers) and pay the yearly fee (free), valid to Dec.
+31. You will receive a light plastic RCW sign (1 sign free).
+You may purchase additional RCW signs – light plastic, heavy plastic or metal.
+Please call for costs.
+Email, call or mail in your completed Application Form to: P.O.
 Box 982, Turner Valley, Alberta T0L 2A0

 Your assistance with any aspect of the association related to membership, becoming an Area Rep., writing articles, assisting at public meetings, assembly of membership packages, or other areas as needed, would be so greatly appreciated.